mchmarny/dapr-demos/setup/README.md

 And few cluster operations helpers

 * `make ports` to forward observability dashboards ports
-* `make namespace` to create namespace and configure service secrets
 * `make pass` to print the Grafana password (username: admin)

+Then for each namespace you want to deploy demo apps to

+* `make namespace` to create/configure namespace with service secrets

 ## Accessing observability dashboards